Highly Respected New York Business and Employment Lawyers

 Use of Non-Compete Agreements Generally Requires Expert Legal Counsel

 As already noted, non-compete agreements are not favored by New York law.
 There are nevertheless specific situations in which they can be utilized.
 Most businesses determine that if the situation is serious enough to warrant post-employment restrictions, it is also serious enough to retain expert counsel to get the job done.
 Only then does the business stand a good chance that the court will enforce the restrictive provisions.

 The E. Stewart Jones Hacker Murphy law firm has extensive experience in assisting businesses and individuals in employment law issues and disputes.
 We are one of the most highly respected law firms in upstate New York and the capital district.
-With offices in Albany, Troy, Saratoga Springs, and Latham, we have been representing clients for more than 100 years.
+With offices in Albany, Troy, Saratoga Springs, and Schenectady, we have been representing clients for more than 100 years.
 Make the right call.
 Call us now at (518) 274-5820 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, 7 days a week, 365 days a year – even on holidays.